safinsingh/ankylos/ankylos-template-package/README.md

 # @ankylos/template-package

-A package.json configuration for use with other `@ankylos` tools
+A package.json configuration for use with other `@ankylos` tools.
+This package is handled manually within ankylos-cli.